Meet the Fairfaxes

 Washington immediately traveled to Culpeper, the county seat, to be sworn in.
 Within two days, he completed his first survey, measuring a tract of 400 acres for Richard Barnes.
 At 17 years of age, he was well on his way to a lucrative career.

 By 1752, Washington had completed nearly 200 surveys totaling more than 60,000 acres.
 Washington surveyed 269 acres for William Naylor on April 12, 1752.
 In accordance with a warrant he had received from the proprietor's office (Thomas Lord Fairfax), he surveyed "a certain tract of waste land" along the Cacapon River.Learn More

 In October 1750, Washington relinquished his position as county surveyor.
 He continued professionally for two more years, mostly in Frederick County, before receiving a military appointment as adjutant for southern Virginia.
-Other factors such as his own awareness of diminishing amounts of desirable land in Virginia and the death of his half-brother Lawrence in 1752 may have contributed to Washington's disillusionment with surveying as a career.
+Other factors, such as his own awareness of diminishing amounts of desirable land in Virginia and the death of his half-brother Lawrence in 1752, may have contributed to Washington's disillusionment with surveying as a career.

 Although Washington did not survey professionally after 1752, he continued to utilize his surveying skills.
 He completed at least 50 more surveys, often for the purpose of acquiring new land for himself, defending his property boundaries, or dividing his holdings into profitable farms.
 At one time, Washington owned nearly 70,000 acres between the Potomac and Ohio Rivers.

 He continued to survey as late as November 5, 1799, when he "Set out on a trip to Difficult-run to view some Land I had there & some belonging to Mr. Jn° Gill who had offered it to me in discharge of Rent which he was owing me."
-George Washington died five weeks later ending a surveying career that spanned a half-century.
+George Washington died five weeks later, ending a surveying career that spanned half a century.